 What if you accidentally inject yourself?

 What do you need to know about temperature storage?

 Epinephrine is the first-line treatment for anaphylaxis.
 Several epinephrine auto-injectors and a pre-filled syringe are now available in the United States.
 There are also generic versions.
 Each contains the drug epinephrine.
 But, each device has its own unique set of instructions for use.
 Understanding the differences is important so that you get the device you want and you know how to properly use it.

 The chart below summarizes the key facts about each of the available epinephrine devices.
 More details are available at the manufacturers’ websites.
 These websites also have videos that show you how to use them.

 Pharmacists must follow state and federal regulations when filling your prescription for epinephrine.
 You should keep this in mind when filling your prescription.

 There are many states in which the pharmacist can substitute a generic form of the prescription.
 This must be on the prescription in writing.
 The pharmacist must also get a verbal approval from the doctor.
 If you or your doctor prefer to receive a specific brand name, your doctor must write the brand name and “DAW” (dispense as written) or “do not substitute” on the prescription.
 This notation prohibits the pharmacist from dispensing a generic form of the prescription.
 Before you leave the pharmacy, make sure the pharmacy fills your prescription exactly as you and your child’s doctor expects.

-Remember to speak to your child’s doctor to determine which epinephrine product is best for your child.
-Each device operates differently.
+Remember to speak to your child’s doctor about which epinephrine product is best for your child.
+Each device works differently.
 Make sure that you have been trained to use the device that you leave the pharmacy with.
-Also, you should review the training video for that device.
+Also, review the training video for that device.

 Patients can register on the product website for an e-mail reminder when their medicine will expire